 Initially, the British considered potential sites for atomic tests in Canada and Scotland, and on islands in the Gulf of Carpentaria and in Bass Strait, but none of these were suitable.
 In 1950 British Prime Minister Clement Attlee enquired in a top-secret private message to Australian PM Robert Menzies about the possibility of conducting atomic tests at the Monte Bello Islands off the coast of Western Australia.
 Menzies was eager to please the British and accepted immediately.
 Neither his cabinet nor the Australian parliament were informed or consulte.

-Emu and Maralinga atomic test areas in South Australia
+Emu and Maralinga atomic test areas in South Australia (map by Anna Wolf)

 After an initial site survey Attlee sent a formal request for an atomic test at Monte Bello.
 Menzies delayed the decision until after the 1951 Federal election, and the re-election of the Liberal-Country Party coalition.
 The general public was not informed that atomic weapons would be tested until February 1952.
 The first atomic test was conducted on 3 October 1952.
 Britain had joined the ‘nuclear club’.